verbosemode/netcliparsers/README.rst

 * Use Sphinx/autodoc for generating documentation under docs/
 * Move some parser building blocks for IP addresses and prefixes to a separate file to make them reusable
+* Add small guide on how to debug parse errors with pyparsing

+  - Incremental testing of individual pieces of the parser
+    - text = '192.0.2.1'
+    - parser.parseString(text)
+  - text.split('\n')[30]
+    - If parser failed in text output on line 29
+  - text[18:39]
+    - If parser failed at character 28
+    - Have a look at lines +/- at where the parser failed

 How to contribute